 Emre Cecanpunar

-I care about performance, hardware understanding, and code that actually does something useful.
-Not interested in enterprise abstractions or "best practices" that ignore how hardware works.
+I care about performance and understanding what the hardware actually does.
 If something can be faster, it should be faster.

 Current work